ismailgunayy/sharecode/README.md

 - Real-time code sharing with Socket.IO
 - Shareable session links for easy collaboration
 - Code editor with syntax highlighting, powered by Codemirror
-- Minimalist, clean interface built with TailwindCSS
+- Minimalist, clean interface built with Tailwind
 - Redis-backed session storage

 > See [TODOS.md](./TODOS.md) for further features, bugs, and improvements.